Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 ### The Challenge: Doubling Strings and Numbers

 Imagine we want to create a `double` function that accepts either a string or a number as its argument and returns the doubled value.
-However, we want the returned type to match the input type to avoid potential type errors.
+Wwe want the returned type to match the input type i.e 2

 Let's explore some potential solutions:

 #### Attempt 1: Basic Union Types

 Our first attempt is to use a union type for the input and output types:

-typescriptCopy code

 `function double(x: string | number): string | number function double(x: any) { 	return x + x }`